Maya Gods and Religious Beliefs

 - Short beard

-The Way (pronounced “why”, plural: wayob), The Spirit-Companion
+The Way (pronounced “why”, plural: wayob), Maya Spirit-Companion or Co-essence

 The bonds between a person and his/her Way is so strong and close that when the co-essence is wounded or destroyed, the owner grows ill or dies too.